Updated: Feb 19

-In dissection last week Gill mentioned that he likes “big whole body textural words.”
-Each time he said it I would start singing “I like big butts and I cannot lie….”
-While it is no lie that I do like big butts, small and medium ones too; I also like knowledge + information as well.
-More importantly I like applying it.
-Maybe though I should say working towards applying it because I have had a bunch of random thoughts and ideas surrounding these subjects based on recent experiences; so who knows how this post will go.
+In dissection last week, Gill mentioned that he likes “big whole body textural words.”
+Whenever he said it, I would start singing, “I like big butts, and I cannot lie….”
+While it is no lie that I do like big butts, small and medium ones too, I also like knowledge + information.
+More importantly, I like applying it.
+Maybe though, I should say working towards using it because I have had a bunch of random thoughts and ideas surrounding these subjects based on recent experiences, so who knows how this post will go?
 You’ve been warned.

-Yoga is known as a mindful practice designed to help bring awareness and understanding to each individual's body + movement.
+Yoga is a mindful practice designed to help bring awareness and understanding to each individual's body + movement.
 However, this doesn’t come easy for everyone in the room.
-Especially living in this ‘hyper-body appearance + fear mongering movement’ focused society.
-When you create space in a yoga class or any class really, your language + cues support that experience.
-With this in mind I pause to challenge cuing from a place of safety + protection "don't do this you'll hurt yourself" by asking: could it have a more negative impact than positive?
+Especially living in this ‘hyper-body appearance + fear-mongering movement’ focused society.
+So when you create space in a yoga class or any class, your language + cues support that experience.
+With this in mind, I pause to challenge cuing from a place of safety + protection, "don't do this, you'll hurt yourself," by asking: could it have a more negative impact than positive?

-The words often used with this way of cuing that I regularly hear are: protect, safe + unsafe, risk, prevent.
-They also imply what's correct and incorrect based off of anatomical position.
+I regularly hear the words "protect, safe + unsafe, risk, and prevent" cued during a yoga class.
+They imply what's correct and incorrect based on anatomical position.
 I find that annoying considering that EVERY one B O D Y in class is uniquely different.
 What works for Jane won't necessarily work for Jack or Jill.
-This language may be used due to style preference and/or personal esthetics but usually its from not having a clear understanding of biomechanics.
+This language may be used due to style preference and/or personal esthetics, but usually, it's from not having a clear understanding of biomechanics.
 What is biomechanics?
 Force (internal/external) and how it affects human biology.
-There are different ways to measure force: variety of load parameters + stress + strain + deformation/stiffness.
-In the context of a yoga practice, this can help us consider what is happening - effects of force - in a pose in that moment.
-It is NOT alignment or joint position focused aka doing the pose the "right or correct" way.
+There are different ways to measure force: various load parameters + stress + strain + deformation/stiffness.
+In the context of a yoga practice, this can help us consider what is happening - the effects of force - in a pose at that moment.
+It is NOT alignment, or joint position focused, aka doing the pose the "right or correct" way.

-The human body is not static, it’s living, which means that load or forces upon us are always changing as we shift around and move positions and directions.
-I pause again and ask: How can there be definitive black and white answers when it comes to the human body + movement as these cues imply?
-This is a big reason I advocate instructing or cuing less and teaching more about managing loads through exploration and sensations formed around biotensegrity.
-As teachers this allows us to support each person while THEY create a practice based on what they are experiencing + how they are responding to, producing and transmitting force.
+The human body is not static; it’s living, which means that the load or forces upon us constantly change as we shift around and move in positions and directions.
+I pause again and ask: How can there be definitive black-and-white answers when it comes to the human body + movement as these cues imply?
+I advocate instructing or cuing less and teaching more about managing loads through exploration and sensations formed around biotensegrity.
+As teachers, this allows us to support each person while THEY create a practice based on what they are experiencing + how they are responding to, producing, and transmitting force.
 Rather than us telling them where to place limbs/feet/hands, point pelvis, what range their spine should be in, position shoulders and head.

-Technique vs Variability.
-First I want to define how I'm using technique = alignment based - necessary to avoid injury - usually used in line with safety + protective and correct + incorrect cuing.
-Unlike resistance training + body building + power lifting + sports - yoga isn’t specific or performance based.
-Does technique really matter then?
-As load, frequency, velocity + acceleration, duration and direction changes and increases - YES it does.
-But within the context of a body weight yoga practice I argue it does not.
-I was thinking: to elicit change in how we cue why don't we replace technique, as I am using it here, with variability 🧐 What is variability?
-It's a common characteristic of human movement.
-Normal variations within all biological fabrics that relates to motor control + learning.
-Ideally you want your movement to be efficient, adaptable and flexible having multiple degrees of freedom of the body, joints, muscles, nervous system.
-If you had less then optimal variability you would find your systems/sub-systems to be rigid, unchanging and less adaptable to accepting load + perturbations.
-You would have a limited number of movement patterns and strategies to achieve your goal.
+Technique vs. Variability.
+First, I want to define how I'm using technique = alignment based - necessary to avoid injury - usually used in line with safety + protective and correct + incorrect cuing.
+Unlike resistance training + bodybuilding + powerlifting + sports - yoga isn’t specific or performance-based.
+Does technique matter then?
+As load, frequency, velocity + acceleration, duration, and direction change and increase - YES, it does.
+But I argue it does not within the context of a bodyweight yoga practice.
+I was thinking: to elicit change in how we cue, why don't we replace technique, as I am using it here, with variability 🧐 What is variability?
+It's a common characteristic of human movement—normal variations within all biological fabrics that relate to motor control + learning.
+Ideally, you want your movement to be efficient, adaptable, and flexible, having multiple degrees of freedom of the body, joints, muscles, and nervous system.
+If you had less than optimal variability, your systems/sub-systems would be rigid, unchanging, and less adaptable to accepting load + perturbations.
+You would have limited movement patterns and strategies to achieve your goal.
 This is not ideal.
-Imagine that every time you perform chair pose it is different - never identical to the repetition performed before.
+Imagine that it's different every time you perform chair pose - never identical to the repetition performed before.
 This is ideal.
 You want this.
-In fact for the majority of us this is happening whether we realize it or not.
+In fact, for most of us, this is happening whether we realize it or not.
 You can take it a step further by performing a different variation of chair each time.
-This helps train the action + skills involved to perform the pose while adding to your overall variability.
-If you are questioning this, I suppose you could ask yourself: Do I want to be highly skilled with "perfect" technique at holding a random yoga pose ONE way under very specific circumstances in one controlled environment?
+This helps train the action + skills involved in performing the pose while adding to your overall variability.
+If you are questioning this, I suppose you could ask yourself: Do I want to be highly skilled with the *perfect* technique at holding a random yoga pose ONE way under very specific circumstances in one controlled environment?

 Do I want to be able to do said random yoga pose ALL of the ways under any/all circumstances in any chaotic environment?
-You are also free to skip the silly and slightly sarcastic questions and do some research to fill in any blanks.
+Of course, you are also free to skip the silly and slightly sarcastic questions and do some research to fill in any blanks.

 Low load = a lower risk of injury.
-This is why I feel that a body weight practice such as yoga is a sweet opportunity to facilitate an environment where we as teachers can practice how to update our cuing AND allow the students a unique opportunity to learn some super cool things:
+This is why I feel that a bodyweight practice such as yoga is a precious opportunity to facilitate an environment where we as teachers can practice how to update our cuing AND allow the students a unique opportunity to learn some super cool things:

-feeling empowered, strong + capable by deciding what works for them in the moment.
+Feeling empowered, strong + capable by deciding what works for them.

-Form follows function - three words that can provide us some insight on how intelligent the human body is and why, depending on context, safety + protective cuing isn't always proactive or necessary.
+Form follows function - three words that can provide insight into how intelligent the human body is and why, depending on the context, safety + protective cuing isn't always proactive or necessary.
 We understand that the nervous system will only feel safe producing as much force as it can accept stress = importance of variability.
-To date your bodies biological tissues have adapted to whatever your loading + movement history has been.
+To date, your body's biological tissues have adapted to your loading + movement history.
 A prime example of why our bodies organize themselves based on the FUNCTION being performed.
-Its important to keep in mind here that this is ALSO what your future capacity and variability will be unless you get wild and crazy kids 😉 aka load progressively + gradually (bone, muscle, tendon, ligament, other connective tissue) to stimulate more growth and increase tissue capacity and do so with as many variations as possible.
+It's essential to keep in mind here that this is ALSO what your future capacity and variability will be unless you get wild and crazy kids 😉 aka load progressively + gradually (bone, muscle, tendon, ligament, other connective tissue) to stimulate more growth and increase tissue capacity and do so with as many variations as possible.

-SO! without throwing caution to the wind I encourage you all to play and explore!
-AND if you want to better understand some of what I noted above but not sure where to start?
-Email me!
+SO! without throwing caution to the wind, I encourage you to play and explore!
+And if you want to understand better some of what I noted above but are unsure where to start?
+Please email me!
 I can and want to help.